Lucas Hernandez: Bayern Munich star avoids jail in Spain | DW | 27.10.2021

 Bayern Munich defender Lucas Hernandez on Wednesday avoided going to jail for disobeying a restraining order imposed after a fight with his partner.

+He had been sentenced to six months in prison after the pair were caught together in Spain while on their way home from the United States.

-The Provincial Court of Madrid on Wednesday accepted an appeal by Bayern Munich player Lucas Hernandez.
+The Provincial Court of Madrid on Wednesday said it accepted an appeal by Hernandez.

 "We consider that the appeal should be upheld and agree to the suspension of the execution of the custodial sentence imposed," the court said.

-The pair were later married and Hernandez was arrested for breaking their restraining order when they flew back to Europe from their honeymoon in the United States.
+The couple were later married and Hernandez was arrested for breaking their restraining order when they flew back to Europe from their honeymoon.

 The pair were intercepted at Madrid airport and the footballer, a 2018 World Cup-winner with France, was detained for several hours before being released.